Spandyandy/cameraLoc-opencv/README.md

 The red line represents the angle/orientation camera was pointing.

 The end of the line below z-axis is where the focal point was.
+<br><br>

 ## Different Approach